BQEDeveloper/CoreApiJavaSample/README.md

   1. Clone the Core API-Java-Sample project on your local environment.
   2. Go to Config.ini and insert the client_secret, client_id and redirect_uri of your app.
 Please note the redirect_uri should point to the index.jsp file of the project.
-     As an example, if you are running Javaon your localhost with port 1111, the redirect_uri will look like http://localhost:1111/CoreApi-Java-Sample.
+     As an example, if you are running Java on your localhost with port 1111, the redirect_uri will look like http://localhost:1111/CoreApi-Java-Sample.
 Note: The redirect_uri of your app should exactly match with the redirect_uri in your config file.
   ### Example: